 Janet Owen Driggs is a writer, artist and curator who, along with Matthew Owen Driggs, frequently participates in the collective identity “Owen Driggs.”
 Her interests focus on those physical sites where one meets the other, which may be a public street, a garden that buffers public sidewalk and private interior, or the skin that holds ‘me’ in and mediates between ‘us.’

-Janet’s work has been exhibited internationally, including in the United States, Europe, Scandinavia and Brazil.
+Janet’s work has been exhibited internationally, including in the United States, Europe, Scandinavia, and Brazil.
 She has curated exhibitions and screening programs in the United Kingdom, United States, People's Republic of China and Mexico.
-As part of Owen Driggs (with Matthew Driggs), she curated the touring exhibition Performing Public Space in February 2010, which debuted at Tijuana’s Casa del Tunel (February 2010), and generated "Mapping Biointimacy," a series of workshops, conversations, and a combined mobile ‘phone app/guided walk at Montalvo Art Center and the ZERO 1 Garage (2013).
+As part of Owen Driggs (with Matthew Driggs), she curated Performing Public Space at Tijuana’s Casa del Tunel (February 2010), and generated "Mapping Biointimacy," a series of workshops, conversations, and a combined mobile ‘phone app/guided walk at Montalvo Art Center and the ZERO 1 Garage (2013).

 Select the most compelling article and help us make TV.

 California becomes an international export by redefining the concept of city and home.